 Finally, it’s important to consider the method of consumption for training programs.
 Will employees need to have access to instructional resources on desktops, laptops, smartphones, or all three?
 Who is responsible for ensuring a smooth flow of information across departments?
 In order to avoid chaos and boost confidence, IT and HR departments should create a detailed communication plan to clearly address all of these questions before introducing new technology to the workplace.

 No IT strategy is flawless.
 But in order to evolve, IT departments must be diligent about leveraging analytics to facilitate data-driven improvements and revisions.
 Outcomes of major IT programs should be evaluated against benchmarks defined by business stakeholders early on, such as the number of employees transitioned to a new technology or the amount of reduction in system-wide interruptions.

-If there is a discrepancy between results and expectations, then is there a key functionality that IT has overlooked?[v]
 Network Operations Centers or IT Service Management tools are effective mechanisms for gaining insight on fluctuations in business performance.
 Even by following basic practices such as tracking IT contracts or using standard terminology for components, IT departments have the opportunity to consolidate equipment, reduce spending, and achieve deeper technology knowledge.